 You may not experience any of them.
-Truxima® helps many people who have either non-Hodgkin's lymphoma or chronic lymphocytic leukaemia but it may have unwanted side effects.
+Truxima® helps many people with RA, GPA or MPA but it may have unwanted side effects

 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
 You may need medical treatment if you get some of the side effects.